moorepants/moorepants.info/content/a-tale-of-three-transit-stooges.rst

 the upcoming change in November 2019, 1 year after the supposed start date.
 We have never seen CNG bus on the route.

-   *Detail your organizations key delivery milestones for proposed use case*
+   *b.ii.
+Detail your organizations key delivery milestones for proposed use case*

    1. Project Approval: April 2018
    2. Environmental Documentation: April-June 2018